vise890/lein-pocketbook/README.md

 - why does it do it twice? (`lein repl`)
 - it will overwrite any deps with the "sources" or "javadoc" classifier that are also part of the full dep graph
 - doesn't add java srcs
+- 1 jump only.
+Jumping to java from clj works.. but once you're in javaland, you can't jump around anymore...

 ## License